ScienceBoard: Evaluating Multimodal Autonomous Agents in Realistic Scientific Workflows: Introduction

 \section{Introduction}

-In the pursuit of scientific advances, researchers combine ingenuity and creativity to perform novel research grounded in experimental explorations.
-In the modern era, scientific discovery is increasingly driven by specialized tools that empower scientists to engage deeply with the experimental world~\citep{hacking1983representing}.
+In the pursuit of scientific advances, researchers combine ingenuity and expertise to perform novel research grounded in experimental explorations.
+In the modern era, scientific discovery is increasingly driven by specialized software and tools that empower scientists to engage deeply with the experimental world~\citep{hacking1983representing}.
 Tools like simulation engines~\citep{hollingsworth2018molecular}, data analysis software~\citep{matworks}, and visualization platforms~\citep{goddard2018chimerax} are essential for formulating hypotheses, validating results, and advancing scientific understanding.

-With the increasing complexity of scientific tools and the growing demand for more streamlined scientific workflows, there is a rising expectation that autonomous agents will play a central role in automating research pipelines and assisting human researchers as {``AI co-scientists''}~\citep{luo2025llm4sr,schmidgall2025agentlab,gottweis2025aicoscientist}.
+However, as scientific software grows more sophisticated and workflows become more demanding, the learning curve and operational burden on human researchers intensify~\citep{S_nger_2024}.
+These challenges motivate the vision of autonomous agents to play a central role in automating research pipelines and assisting human researchers as {``AI co-scientists''}~\citep{luo2025llm4sr,schmidgall2025agentlab,gottweis2025aicoscientist}.
 For example, while a human scientist may take weeks to master a protein analysis tool~\citep{meng2023chimerax} and spend hours making sufficient observations, an autonomous agent could perform the same tasks within minutes.
 By enabling fully autonomous workflows—from tool usage to making novel discoveries~\citep{lu2024ai}—such agents promise to accelerate science and empower researchers with unprecedented capabilities.